bbrandom91/Abalone-Age-Prediction/README.md

 ## 4) Model The Data

-Let's try fitting the data with a curve.
+As a first pass we will model log of ring count with a spline fit by minizing the RSS.

 SKlearn doesn't have a method for fitting splines, but SciPy does.
 The UnivariateSpline function will fit a curve to an input of (x,y) pairs.
 We can specify the degree of the fitting polynomial, how the knots are chosen, and the smoothing parameter.
 Let's construct separate splines for the infant and non-infant values.

 ```python